-The Vigil is a 2019 American supernatural horror feature film about a man providing overnight watch to a deceased member of his former Orthodox Jewish community who finds himself opposite a malevolent entity.
+The Vigil is a 2019 American horror film about a man watching a deceased member of his former Orthodox Jewish community overnight.
+Unfortunately, he finds himself opposite a malevolent entity.

 Written and directed by Keith Thomas, the BoulderLight Pictures production stars Dave Davis, Menashe Lustig, Hershy Fishman, Malky Goldman and Dun Laskey.